threefoldfoundation/info_sdk/src/5_admin/chatflows/solutions/zcontainer/solution_container.md

 Choosing the private IP address that will be used to access or communicate with the deployed solution

 ### Accessing corex of the deployed container
-Accessing a deployed solution using an flist with the link  `https://hub.grid.tf/tf-bootable/ubuntu:18.04` to have a container with ubuntu started.
+Accessing a deployed solution using an flist with the link  `https://hub.grid.tf/tf-bootable/ubuntu:18.04` to have a container with Ubuntu started.

 ![](2.png)